 This chapter explains what virtual documents are, why there are useful, and how they are different from standard messages.
 It also briefly introduces tools that Ensemble provides so that virtual documents can be used in all the same ways as standard messages.
 This chapter contains the following sections:

-is a kind of message that Ensemble parses only partially.
+A virtual document is a kind of message that Ensemble parses only partially.
 To understand the purpose of virtual documents, it is useful to examine Ensemble messages a little more closely.
 Every Ensemble message consists of two parts:

 The message header